-Yes, it is the responsibility of the Homeowner to know his or her City codes and property setbacks.
-It is better to research this prior to shopping for a Gazebo so that you do not receive a fine or buy a Gazebo that does not have the strength in it's hardware or connector system to pass Hurricane or buildings codes.
+That is a possibility, it is the responsibility of the Homeowner to know his or her City codes and property setbacks.
+It is better to research this prior to shopping for a Gazebo so that you do not receive a fine or buy a Gazebo that does not have the strength in its hardware or connector system to pass Hurricane or buildings codes.

 How do I know if I can have a Gazebo?

 You should do a little consumer research like confirming with your H.O.A. that a Gazebo is acceptable and have your property survey handy to show the set location of the Gazebo to your local building dept. They will be able to tell you where the Gazebo is allowed to be set and what height and size requirements, if any, need to be followed.